logandavis343/matt-career-blog/pages/job-history.md

 ### The Dark Ages ( April 2014 - 2018 )

 In mid 2014 my mental health began to rapidly deteriorate.
 I had set the bar for myself incredibly high as a teenager, and I came to believe that I was a failure.
 More importantly I was taking extremely high doses of benzodiazepines every day.
 The combination of these two things caused me to fall deeper into depression, and as a result I quit my job at Luckie with little explanation.
 No one, including my family, had any idea what was going on.
-I began drinking alcohol with the benzodiazepines which caused me to black out regularly.
+I began drinking alcohol with the benzodiazepines which caused me to black out regularly, and seizures from withdrawal were not uncommon.
+During these years I was either unemployed or working jobs not related to tech.
+By 2018 I had stopped abusing benzodiazepines but began drinking very heavily, replacing one addiction with another.

+### Provalus ( February 2018 - August 2018 )

+In February I found out about a free coding bootcamp provided by a company called Provalus in Brewton, AL. They have an interesting business model - outsourcing developers in small towns with a low cost of living to work remotely for U.S. companies.
+I would spend 40 hours a week training to become a full-stack developer for 9 weeks.
+At the end of the 9 weeks the three students with the highest grade would be paid a low wage to develop in-house applications until a client looking for development work could be located.

+By now I had developed a fear that I might have damaged my mind to the point that I would be unable to get back into coding.
+I saw this as an opportunity to prove to myself otherwise, and I was very successful.
+I finished the bootcamp with the highest grade, and I had no difficulty learning to build web applications using C# and .NET Core.
+Unfortunately the wage they paid was not sufficient for me to live on my own and I moved back to Birmingham to search for a job.
+I didn't have any luck, but in retrospect that was for the best - without tackling my addiction I would have been setting myself up for failure.

+### Present Day

+By 2019 my alcoholism had progressed to a terrible point.
+My life revolved around drinking and nothing else, and my doctor made it clear that if I continued on that path it would kill me.
+After another withdrawal seizure I was broken.
+I finally conceded that I couldn't do it on my own and found help.

+At the time of writing this I have been free from substance abuse for several months for the first time in seven years.
+In addition to this blog and a portfolio I am training to become a manager at a local sandwich shop to demonstrate that I am capable of holding down a job with a variety of responsibilities.

+The underlying issues that led me to start self-medicating have been treated, and I am happier now than I was even before I fell into addiction.
+I still love to code, and I have the same work ethic and ability to learn that I had when I first started.
+If you are an employer looking for someone with a strong drive to work and learn, give me a call at 205-919-6278 or email me at matt@logandavis.org.
+I am extremely eager to get back to doing what I love and you won't be disappointed!